bcgov/api-specs/geocoder/AddressExchangeSchema.md

 Given the following addresses for UVIC:

-Rooms 100-110 in the CLEARIHUE BUILDING, UNIVERSITY OF VICTORIA -- 3800 FINNERTY RD, VICTORIA, BC Michele Pujol Room, Student Union Building, University of Victoria -- 38800 Finnerty Rd, Victoria, BC
+Rooms 100-110 in the Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC Michele Pujol Room, Student Union Building, University of Victoria -- 38800 Finnerty Rd, Saanich, BC

 The following exchange data records will represent the above addresses: